PROGRAM

 Speakers

-Job Fair and Breakfast Executive Ballroom
+Job Fair and Breakfast Grand 1

-This is not your traditional job fairColor-coded identifiers will be distributed to signify if you’re looking for (or offering) an internship, full-time job, or if you’re just there for the baconMingle and move your way through delicious breakfast stations, share contact info via your name badge QR code and find your employment match in this fun and relaxed environmentA breakout room will also be available for employers who are looking to have a full on-site interview.
+This is not your traditional job fair!
+Identifiers will be distributed to signify if you’re looking for (or offering) an internship, full-time job, or if you’re just there for the bacon breakfast.
+Mingle and move your way through delicious breakfast stations, share contact info via your name badge QR code, and find your employment match in this fun and relaxed environment.
+A breakout room will also be available for employers who are looking to have a quick on-site interview.

-Students – Please wear your GreatFutures shirt that will be provided at registration.
+• Students – please wear your GreatFutures shirt that will be provided at registration.

-Employers – Please wear a shirt with your company logo on it.
+• Employers – please wear a shirt with your company logo on it.

-09:30 - 10:35 (CST)
+09:30 - 09:45 (PST)

 Thank you to MCAA WiMI for sponsoring this session.